Formats

 You pick a format, you fill in a small form, it becomes something beautiful for the person who opens it.
 That's the whole gesture, start to finish.
 No technical layers, no fiddling.
 You write a few words, you drop in a photo, you record your voice, and on the other side, your person receives a moment we've cared for so it feels made for them.

-Eleven ways of going about it, to mix however you like.
+Thirteen ways of going about it, to mix however you like.
 There's no right formula, only yours.

 Letter, the cinematic one